unir-grupo6/backend/api-endpoints.md

   - **404 Not Found**: `{ "message": "Not found" }` — The endpoint does not exist.
   - **500 Internal Server Error**: `{ "message": "Error updating user" }` — There was a problem updating the user in the database.
   - **500 Internal Server Error**: `{ "message": "<error message>" }` — An unexpected server error occurred.

+>[!NOTE]
-- **Notes**: All fields except `peso` and `altura` are required.
+>All fields except `peso` and `altura` are required.
 The response always returns the updated user object.
 If `peso` and/or `altura` are provided, user metrics are updated or inserted for the current day.
 All validations are applied to the provided fields.

 ### Registration
 - **Method**: POST